tas09009/thredup-scraper-api/README.md

 # Thredup Scraper API
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

+*Thredup implemented CloudFlare to block all bots.
+I may look into libraries to bypass it but for now, this project has been tabled."

 Thredup Scraper API is a command line, python based web scraper that uses beautiful soup to extract clothing information onto a csv file.
 Later the project will be migrated to a back end framework to use as an API.
 ## Table of Contents
 - [Background](#Background)